adaptdk/gsv-auth0-provider/README.md

 auth()->user()->can('create_post');
 ```

-To load data from the user service, simply call a method on the facade:
+To load data from the user service (in case you have disabled automatic loading), simply call a method on the facade:
 ```php
 GsvAuth0Provider::loadUserData();
 ```